-If you want to destroy a nation, you would not need a million strong army, or nuclear, or hydrogen bombs in your arsenal: you just have to make it sure that the most prominent and premier institutions/establishments of that country get administered/governed by individuals who have character traits akin to that of ‘Donkeys’, ‘Snakes’ and ‘Monkeys’ as discussed below; and, I promise you, though it might be time consuming, but complete annihilation of that society and nation is imminent; that society would self destruct.
+If you want to destroy a nation, you don’t need a million strong army, or a nuclear, or a hydrogen bomb in your arsenal; you just need to make sure that the most prominent and premier establishments/educational institutions of that country are administered/governed by the individuals who have character traits akin to that of ‘Dorkers’, ‘Sorkers’ and ‘Morkers’ as discussed below; and, I promise you, though it might take some time, but complete annihilation of that society and nation is imminent; that society would self destruct.

-become powerful enough, and start influencing and manipulating other peoples’ lives; taking important decisions and formulating important policies in the process; things start changing i.e. going downhill.
+become powerful enough, and start influencing and manipulating other people’s lives; taking important decisions and formulating important policies during the process; things start changing i.e. going downhill.

-When donkeys, monkeys, and snakes have the power to decide the future of every other animal including themselves;
+When ‘dorkers’, ‘morkers’, and ‘sorkers’ have the power to decide the future of every other being (living or non-living) including themselves;

-i.e. a bird, by judging how well it flies; a fish by judging how well it swims; a horse by judging how well it gallops, and so on and so forth; when an ass in collaboration with a monkey, and a snake, start influencing decision-making process through manipulation; tinkering with past, present, and future; training all the other animals (students) including themselves on the basis of their judgement, acumen, and incompetence,
+i.e. a bird, by judging how well it flies; a fish by judging how well it swims; a horse by judging how well it gallops, and so on and so forth; when a ‘dorker‘ in collaboration with a ‘morker‘, and a ‘sorker‘, start influencing decision-making process through manipulation; tinkering with past, present, and future; training all the other humans, animals (students) including themselves on the basis of their judgement, expertise, acumen, and incompetence,

-it is only then, we cultivate, inefficient, corrupt, inept, incompetent, and irresponsible administration; and hence, a corrupt, irresponsible, and an insensitive society.
+it is only then that we cultivate inefficient, corrupt, inept, incompetent(feckless), unscrupulous and irresponsible administration; and hence, a corrupt, irresponsible, and an insensitive society.

 We would not only be doing injustice to the items being made, but also to the elements from which these items are created.
-But the above mentioned asses, snakes, and monkeys do not have that acumen or common sense.
-As a result, innocent people (society) suffer(s).
+But the above mentioned class of workers are not able to comprehend the underlying discrepancy owing to their deficient faculties; as a result, innocent people (society) suffer(s).

 WHAT IS A broad-based Education?